• Skip to primary navigation

 One easy lemon cheesecake square placed on a plate with a fork in front ready to eat.

-Easy lemon cheesecake squares have a delicious crunchy ginger base and a lemony cream cheese topping.
-They are the perfect light melt in your mouth dessert.
-The recipe makes 9 squares so it's great too for serving a larger number of people!
+Easy lemon cheesecake squares feature a crunchy ginger base and a creamy lemony topping, creating a light, melt-in-your-mouth dessert.
+This recipe makes 9 squares, ideal for serving a crowd.

 A lemon cheesecake square served on a plate with a fork in front.
 Biscuits and lemons at the back as decoration.

-Folks, I know how much you love my cheesecake recipes, so I just know you're going to love these easy lemon cheesecake squares!
+Folks, I know how much you love my cheesecake recipes.
+Because of this, I am confident you're going to love these easy lemon cheesecake squares!

-Although I've parted company today from my traditional round cheesecake desserts with these cheesecake squares, I'm pretty sure that you'll find these the easiest and tastiest ones out there!
+I'm pretty sure you'll find these to be the easiest and tastiest best lemon cheesecake squares out there!

-You see, as you folks pin my lemon crunch cheesecake recipe so much, I decided to make a different version of it, one that's baked and just as tasty but also lighter and made slightly healthier (less calorific) too.
+You see, you folks pin my lemon crunch cheesecake recipe so much that I decided to make a different version of it.

 Two plates with a lemon cheesecake square served on a plate with a fork to the side.
 Biscuits and lemons around the plates as decoration.

-The bars start off with a base made from ginger nut biscuits thats baked.
+These lemon cheesecake bars start off with a delicious base made from ginger nut biscuits.
+This base is then baked to perfection.

 The result is pure lemon heaven!